trondhindenes/docker-catchallapi/README.md

 # docker-catchallapi

 Simple rest api which responds with lots of information about the incoming request.
 Use it to troubleshoot/test microservice routing and other things.
-By default it listens on port 80, use docker port mapping if you want another.
+By default it listens on port 80, can be overriden by setting the LISTEN_PORT environment variable.

 ### Supported http methods:
 GET and POST